siddharthjain1611/Auto_Tag_Images/README.md

 ## Solution:
-My solution to this problem was using the Transfer Learning VGG16 model to ddo the task.
+My solution to this problem was using the `Transfer Learning VGG16 model`.
 The resultant score to this challenge was 80(approx.)